JimLynchCodes/rust-cli-examples/03_arg_parse/README.md

 <br/>

 ## The Exercise
-When running your Rust program take two string arguments.
+Write a Rust program that takes two string arguments.

 The first argument should be required (the program errors or panics if it is not supplied with `cargo run`).

-The second argument is optional- if it is no supplied the program continues successfully, but if it is supplied then it is printed to the console.
+The second argument is optional- if it is not supplied the program continues successfully, but if it is supplied then it is printed to the console.

 If both arguments are passed with `cargo run` then both are printed to the console.